Redox: Standard electrode potentials (reduction potentials)

-The electrode potential of each half-reaction is also known as its reduction potential E, or potential when the half-reaction takes place at a cathode.
+The electrode potential of each half-reaction is also known as its reduction potential (E), or potential when the half-reaction takes place at a cathode.
 The reduction potential is a measure of the tendency of the oxidizing agent to be reduced.
-Its value is zero for H+ + e− → H2 by definition, positive for oxidizing agents stronger than H+ (e.g., +2.866 V for F2) and negative for oxidizing agents that are weaker than H+ (e.g., −0.763 V for Zn2+).
+Its value is zero for H+ + e− → H2 by definition, positive for oxidizing agents stronger than H+ (e.g., +2.866 V for F2) and negative for oxidizing agents that are weaker than H+ (e.g., −0.763V for Zn2+).

 For a redox reaction that takes place in a cell, the potential difference is: